Thursday, May 16, 2019

 -"And these will go away into eternal punishment, but the righteous into eternal life.”
 (English Standard Version)

-*This verse has been altered so drastically in the Clear Word Bible that it barely resembles how reputable translations render Matthew 25:46.
-The translators grasped at straws here to avoid the clearly unfavorable implications of this passage as it relates to annihilationism.
+*This verse has been altered so drastically in the Clear Word Bible that it barely resembles how word-for-word translations render it.
+The translators grasped at straws here to avoid the unfavorable implications of this passage as it relates to annihilationism.
+"Punishment" and "life" are contrasting destinies, yet their duration is functionally equivalent.

 -"You see, my Father and I are so close, we're one."
 (Clear Word Bible)